thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 > 0.886

-This is a quick-and-dirty solution, it has however as a drawback that we have no idea about what is the associated uncertainty to this number.
+This is a quick solution, however we cannot associate any uncertainty to this number for the moment.

-## The frequentist statistician
+## The frequentist statistician's way

 A frequentist statistician would first of all setup a model for this problem.
 The state of each cell can take two values:

 $$
-y =
+y_i =
 \begin{cases}
 1 \text{ (alive) } & \text{ with probability } p \\
 0 \text{ (death) } & \text{ with probability } q=1-p